adlnet/xAPI-Spec/xAPI.md

 <a name="roleofxapi"/>
 ## 1.0 Summary of the Experience API

-The Experience API (Application Programming Interface) - or xAPI as it is commonly called - is a framework that facilitates the description of learning experiences and their communication and storage in a consistent manner in a digital environment.
-As an application programming interface, the xAPI does not set out how the framework
-should be implemented.
-Rather, it sets out the essential components of that framework and how they relate to each other.
+The Experience API (xAPI) is an Application Programming Interface (API) specification that facilitates communication about experiences between a Learning Record Store and a client, typically an Activity Provider.
+These experiences are typically learning experiences, but the API can be used to facilitates communication about any kind of experience.
+The scope of xAPI is limited to the communication of data between these systems.

+This specification does not attempt to standardize how the Activity Provider facilitates and tracks the learning experience, nor how the Learning Store stores and procesess that data.
+The scope of this specification is limited to the requests and responses between Learning Record Store and client.

 The purpose of the xAPI and the goals of this document are:

-* To maximize interoperability and reliability of computer programs which create, gather and store information
+* To maximize interoperability of systems which create, gather and store information
 about learning experiences.
-* To provide a guide to computer programmers who want to build applications that conform to and implement this framework.
+* To provide a guide to those who want to build applications that conform to and implement this specification.
-* To provide users of these programs a description of features and capabilities that they can expect from them.
-* To provide the ADL that certifies conformance to this framework with criteria against which certification can be tested.
+* To provide criteria against which conformance to this specification can be tested.

-There are three main ways that the xAPI promotes the interoperability and reliability of programs that implement the framework.
-The first is by requiring that programs that gather and store information about learning experiences describe those experiences in a consistent manner.
-To that end, it sets out a set of terms for describing those experiences including such terms as "Actor", "Activity", "Verb", "Result", and "Context" as well as rules of syntax for how they should be combined.
+There are two main ways that the xAPI promotes interoperability between systems that implement the specification.
+The first is by requiring that systems implementing the specification follow a consistent data structure.
+To that end, this specification defines a data model for various data objects that are transferred between systems.
+The most significant object within the xAPI data model is the Statement object.
+This specification defines the properties of the Statement object (including "Actor", "Verb", "Object", "Result", and "Context") and the rules of syntax for the values of those properties and how they are represented.

-The second way that the xAPI promotes interoperability is by setting out the transfer methods that must be used when communicating information about learning experiences between programs that adhere to the framework.
-As part of this, it sets out the information that needs to be included and how it must be handled via RESTFul HTTP methods.
+The second way that the xAPI promotes interoperability is by setting out the transfer methods that must be used when communicating information about learning experiences between programs that adhere to the specification.
+As part of this, it sets out the format of requests and the expected responses.

-Finally, a major goal of the framework is to promote the reliability of programs that use the framework.
-Reliability in this context means that users of the programs can be assured that the descriptions of learning experiences that are stored and retrieved have not been altered but are treated as "immutable".
-It also means that these programs have implemented certain minimum levels of security.

-The Experience API is a service that allows for statements of experience to be delivered to and stored securely in a Learning Record Store (LRS).
-These statements of experience are typically learning experiences, but the API can address statements of any kind of experience.
-The Experience API is dependent on Activity Providers to create and track these learning experiences; this specification provides a data model and associated components on how to accomplish these tasks.

-Specifically, the Experience API provides:

-* The structure and definition of Statement, State, Learner, Activity and Objects, which are the means by which experiences are conveyed by an Activity Provider.

-* Data Transfer methods for the storage and retrieval (but not validation) of these Objects to/from a Learning Record Store.
 Note that the systems storing or retrieving records need not be Activity Providers.
-LRSs can communicate with other LRSs, or systems.

-* Security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.
+LRSs can communicate with other LRSs, or systems. xAPI follows the guidlines of the REST software architecture style, and as such data is tranferred via HTTP requests and responses. xAPI also defines security methods allowing for the trusted exchange of information between the Learning Record Store and trusted sources.

 The Experience API is the first of many envisioned technologies that will enable a richer architecture of online learning and training.
 Authentication